cms-lpc-llp/DelayedPhoton/README_DelayedPhoton.md

      cd scripts_condor
      source submit_delayedphoton_signal.sh
+     source resubmit_delayedphoton_signal.sh # to check failed jobs and resubmit source hadd_delayedphoton_signal.sh # to hadd the files

 (might need to update the scripts since Caltech T2 condor configs keep changing...)

 The razoranalyzer ntupler we use for the 2016 paper are in: /mnt/hadoop/store/group/phys_susy/razor/Run2Analysis/DelayedPhotonAnalysis/2016/orderByPt/withcut

+For 2016 analysis, only need to run MC signal and DoubleEG data.
+No need for MC background.